Restrictions in the Workplace

 Can the employer monitor, access, review the employee’s electronic communications?

 Employers are entitled to restrict an employee’s use of Internet and social media during working hours.
 Employers may also place limits on the use of employer-provided technology outside of working hours.
-Like any workplace rule, an employer’s Internet and social media policy must be clear and well-publicized in order to be relied upon by the employer in issuing discipline.
+Like any workplace rule, an employer’s Internet and social media policy must be clear and well-publicised in order to be relied upon by the employer in issuing discipline.

 Employee’s Use of Social Media to Disparage the Employer or Divulge Confidential Information

+It is not uncommon for employees to be disciplined or even discharged for just cause for publishing posts on social media that are insubordinate, critical of the employer, or breach employees’ confidentiality obligations.
+Breaches of confidentiality by employees may be particularly serious for employers expected to safeguard the confidential information of patients or clients.
 Although employers are generally not entitled to discipline employees for off-duty conduct, this will not be the case where an employee’s actions are significantly injurious to the interests of the employer, or infringe the rights of other employees.
 For example, many employees have been disciplined or discharged for engaging in “cyber-bullying” or online harassment of other employees.